Web3-Pi/setup-guide/docs/index.md

 Raspberry Pi devices are a great choice for running an Ethereum Full/Archive/Staking node.

-- Affordable: you can run a Full Ethereum EL / Ethereum CL nodes for less than $300
+- Affordable: you can run a Full Ethereum EL / Ethereum CL nodes for less than $350
 - Efficient: resources are focused on 1 task: run the node
 - Low power consumption.
 An ARM64 boar consumes ~10W
-- Small factor size: Great for running at home as it fits in any corner
+- Small form factor: Great for running at home as it fits in any corner
 - Great for running 24/7: Small, affordable and low power consumption

 ## Why Web3 Pi Images